samuel-vitorino/lm.rs/README.md

 **🌃 Now supporting multimodality with PHI-3.5-vision model!
 PHI-3.5-mini text-only model also now supported.**

 Inspired by Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) and [llm.c](https://github.com/karpathy/llm.c) I decided to create the most minimal code (not so minimal atm) that can perform full inference on Language Models on the CPU without ML libraries.
 Previously only Google's Gemma 2 models were supported, but I decided to add support for the new Llama 3.2 models, and more recently the option to use images with PHI-3.5.

-Image processing/encoding currently takes a bit, so it slows the first response, working on optimization now.
+**News:** Implemented batch processing, boosting the image encoding time by up to ~3x.
+Llama 3.2 1B now runs at 45 tok/s on my 16-core machine.

-Disclaimer: some of the code could be optimized and improved.
+**Disclaimer:** some of the code could be optimized and improved.
 This is just an excuse for me to write Rust for the first time.
 Isn't it incredible that in a few years, we could have AGI running in a few lines of poorly written Rust code?

 ## Prepared models